AndreaFan123/xterra-applicant-task/README.md

 ---

+## Testing

+### Test cases

+- [x]Test case for fetching data from the API.
+- [ ]Test case for sorting the data based on total time.
+- [ ]Test case for finding the fastest swim, bike and run time.

+---

 ## Nice to have

 1. Adding loading spinner while the data is being fetched.
 (In React, I only use text to display loading message)